 - Wallpaper over wallpaper installations can void a Class A fire rating

-- Existing imperfections can be highlighted with the application of new wallpaper.
+- Existing imperfections can be highlighted with the application of new layer of material.

 Pro’s Recommend Removing The Old Wallpaper First.

-The ideal situation is to start your wallpaper installation with a clean and dry, properly prepared surface area.
+The ideal situation is to start your new installation with a clean, dry, and properly prepared surface.

-To ensure your new wallpaper job looks professionally installed, the experts recommend that you always remove all the old layers of wallpaper before installing the new selection.
+To ensure your new wallcovering looks professionally installed, the experts recommend that you always remove all layers of old wallpaper before installing the new selection.
 The removal process can be accomplished quickly and with relative ease by using the complete line of ROMAN removal products.

-Here is a list of some of the best wallpaper removers:
+Here is a list of some of the best removers:

 Recommended for use with the Piranha scoring tool, sponge, and scraper.

-If you are a professional painter or wallpaper installer, this concentrate wallpaper and paste remover product will make fast work of removing large quantities of wallpaper.
+If you are a painter or professional installer, this concentrate paste remover product will make fast work of removing large quantities of wallpaper.
 It is a concentrated mixture designed to break down stubborn paste fast.
 One gallon of concentrate makes 12 gallons of removal solution – enough to remove up to 3,600 square feet of wallpaper.